landscape82/spectogram/README.md

 This project allows you to generate a detailed **Spectogram** using `Go` from an audio file (compressed `MP3` or simple `WAV`), visualize it as a **color PNG**, and interact with it using an **HTML + Plotly heatmap**.

+> ⚠️ **Project status:** this is still under active development and is **not a single interactive app**.
+There's no server or UI tying the pieces together — using it is a manual, two-step workflow: (1) run the Go CLI to generate the spectrogram data, then (2) run a local web server to view it in the browser.
+See [Usage](#-usage) below for the exact steps.
+A more user-friendly, integrated workflow is tracked as a future improvement.

 I've call this module `go-spectrogram-plotly`.
 Hope to improve it in near future.

 ## ✨ Features